History of the Jews in Tajikistan

-The history of the Jews in Tajikistan (Tajik: яҳудиёни тоҷик/یهودیونی تاجیک Hebrew: יהודים טג'יקים) is long and varied.
+The history of the Jews in Tajikistan (Tajik: Яҳудиёни Тоҷик/یهودیونی تاجیک Hebrew: יְהוּדִים טָגִ'יקִים) is long and varied.
 Many of the Tajik Jews were originally Bukharan Jews.

 History

 Jews first arrived in the eastern part of the Emirate of Bukhara, in what is today Tajikistan, in the 2nd century BC.
 After the Communists came to power they organized the country into republics, including Tajikistan, which was first formed as an autonomous republic within Uzbekistan in 1924, and in 1929 became a full-fledged republic.

 In an effort to develop Tajikistan, Soviet authorities encouraged migration, including thousands of Jews from neighboring Uzbekistan.
 The Ashkenazi population of the country grew to almost 10,000 by 1989.
 Most Jews settled in Dushanbe, the capital of Tajikistan, where they opened the Dushanbe synagogue.
 During World War II, a second wave of Ashkenazic Jews migrated to Tajikistan.

 In the Soviet Union, including Tajikistan, beginning in the 1970s, Jews who were able, began to emigrate to Israel, as well as to the United States.
 By the late 1980s, many of Tajikistan's Jews had left.
 After the dissolution of the Soviet Union in 1991, Tajikistan gained independence and the country fell into a state of civil war between the government and Islamist forces.
 Continuous military conflict kept Tajik Jews in severe poverty and in fear for their lives.
 In 1992-1993 most of the country's Jews were evacuated to Israel or the US.
 Between 1989 and 2002, all but 197 of the country's almost 15,000 Jews emigrated, largely to Israel.
 Those Jews who emigrated were stripped of their Tajik citizenship and no longer hold a connection to the country.

 As of the 2010 census, there are 36 Jews left in Tajikistan.
 All but two are Ashkenazi; the others are Bukharan, according to the 2010 census.
 They are mostly elderly, poor, and subjected to Antisemitic attacks and persecution.
 One tragic event in the community was the murder of journalist Meirkhaim Gavrielov.
 The Jewish community is moribund, reportedly barely able to function, and relies on aid from world Jewish organizations to survive.
 The majority of the country's Jews live in Dushanbe, which hosts the country's last synagogue.
-In January 15, 2021 the last Jew Jura Abaev of the city of Khujand, Tajikistan, died.
+On January 15, 2021, the last Jew Jura Abaev of the city of Khujand, Tajikistan, died.